-In order that the service (placement of an interested party) of Studyportals to ISM can be invoiced on a performance-related basis, a code of Studyportals is integrated into our application form.
-When you fill out our application form, the following data will be collected:
+In order for the service (referral of a prospective student) from Studyportals to ISM to be billed on a performance-related basis, a code from Studyportals is integrated into our application form.
+When you fill out our application form, the following data is collected from you:

 - Time of the call of the website (request to the server of the host provider)

-- URL of the web page from which the web page was called
+- URL of the web page from which the web page was accessed

 - IP address

-The above mentioned data is transmitted to the service provider clickmeter and its host Amazon Web Services and processed there.
-This may also involve a transfer to countries outside the EU, especially the USA.
+The above-mentioned data is transmitted to the service provider clickmeter and its hoster Amazon Web Services and processed there.
+This may also involve a transfer to countries outside the EU, in particular the USA.

-Information about clickmeters data protection can be found here: https://www.clickmeter.com/privacy-policy
+Information about clickmeter's privacy protection can be found here: https://www.clickmeter.com/privacy-policy

-The purpose of this processing is the performance-related billing of successful mediations between study portals and ISM.
-The legal basis for the data processing is the service contract and thus Article 6 (1 b) GDPR as well as the legitimate interest of ISM according to Article 6 (1 f) GDPR.
-ISM has a legitimate interest in obtaining control over the actual mediations via Studyportals.
+The purpose of this processing is the performance-related billing of successful mediations between Studyportals and ISM.
+The legal basis for the data processing is the service contract and thus Article 6 (1)(b) GDPR as well as the legitimate interest of ISM according to Article 6 (1)(f) GDPR.
+ISM has a legitimate interest in maintaining control over the actual placements made via Studyportals.

 4.1.3 Contact form for press contacts

-Data sent to us by email is saved within the university and forwarded internally in order to process your request or concern.
-Emails are archived within the university in line with the legal obligation to retain such data.
+Data that you send us by e-mail will be stored within the university and forwarded internally in order to be able to process your request.
+E-mails are archived within the university within the scope of the legal retention obligation.

-The selected contact options may be revoked at any time.
+You can revoke the selected contact options at any time.

-The legal basis for this is Article 6 (1f) GDPR and the EU-US Privacy Shield (https://www.privacyshield.gov/list).
+The legal basis for this is Article 6 (1)(f) GDPR.